X Other: Health Link

 coordination of this policy by those entities occurs per their individual processes.

-UWHC Author: Director – Center for Clinical Knowledge
+UWHC Author: IS Director - Project Management

-UWHC Approval committee(s): Health Link Technical Leaders
+UWHC Approval committee(s): IS Health Link Technical Leaders

-UWMF Author: Director – Center for Clinical Knowledge
+UWMF Author: IS Director - Project Management

-UWMF Approval: Health Link Technical Leaders
+UWMF Approval: IS Health Link Technical Leaders

 IX.
 SIGNED BY